waihongtan/ProjectEVAC/README.md

 Under the IoT integration, potential add-on into the system includes:

 - Convenient wearables that could detect fall/heart rate
-- Personal household robotic scanner that could track activity coverage in the house.
+- Personal household surviellance scanner that could track activity coverage in the house.

 ### Getting Started